dlk3/udm-hacks/openvpn-udm/README.md

 ## Distributing configuration files to clients and testing

-The <code>*.ovpn</code> configuration files that I create contain the client's private key.
-The file needs to be treated like it was a password allowing access into my network and kept secure as it is distributed to the client machine.
+The <code>*.ovpn</code> configuration files need to be treated like they are passwords allowing open access to the network.
+The files need to be kept secure as they are distributed to client machines.

 Confiuring and running an OpenVPN client is beyond the scope of this document, so I'll leave that as an exercise for the reader.
-I will point out a few things on the UDM which can help with troubleshooting:
+I will point out a few things on the UDM which could help with troubleshooting:

 * The OpenVPN server writes its log output into the UDM's <code>/var/log/messages</code> file.
 The amount of information it writes can be controlled by setting the <code>verb</code> directive in the <code>/mnt/data/openvpn/server/server.conf</code> file.
 Setting <code>verb 6</code> is recommended for debugging purposes.
-The same change can be made in the client's configuration file to see debugging data at the client.
+The same change can be made in a client's configuration file to see debugging data at the client end of the connection.
 * The OpenVPN server updates <code>/mnt/data/openvpn/server/openvpn-status.log</code> once every minute with information about currently connected clients.
-* The OpenVPN server uses the <code>/mnt/data/openvpn/server/ipp.txt</code> as way to remember what clients were assigned which addresses in case the server experiences a quick restart.
+* The OpenVPN server uses the <code>/mnt/data/openvpn/server/ipp.txt</code> file to remember what clients were assigned which addresses in case the server experiences a quick restart.